 The Office of Student Affairs attends to student welfare and helps students take full advantage of their university education.
-The activities of the office are administered through its six sections: the Appointments Service, the Psychological Counselling Unit, the Student Activities Section, the Scholarships and Financial Aid Section, the Student Amenities/Staff/Student Centres Management Section and the Statistics, Research and Publication Unit.
+The activities of the office are administered through its six sections: the Appointments Service, the Psychological Counselling Unit, the Student

+Activities Section, the Scholarships and Financial Aid Section, the Student Amenities/ Staff/ Student Centres Management Section and the Statistics, Research and Publication Unit.

-The University Appointments Service is a centre for career guidance and employment information; it is responsible for initiating and developing job opportunities for graduates of the University, organizing career guidance programmes, and helping employers with their recruitment of staff at the graduate level.
+The University Appointments Service is a centre for career guidance and employment information.
+It is responsible for initiating and developing job opportunities for graduates of the University, organizing career guidance programmes, and helping employers with their recruitment of staff at the graduate level.
 It also administers guidance services to students who intend to further their studies after graduation.

-The Student Activities Section coordinates university-wide student activities; liaises with the student unions and their affiliated societies and provides assistance and advice for various student functions and activities.
+The Student Activities Section coordinates university-wide student activities, liaises with the student unions and their affiliated societies, and provides assistance and advice for various student functions and activities.

-The Scholarships and Financial Aid Section administers scholarships, bursaries, emergency bursaries, student campus work schemes and loans from private donations and assists in the administration of the Government Financial Aid Scheme.
+The Scholarships and Financial Aid Section administers scholarships, bursaries, general loans, summer subsistence loans, student travel loans, student campus work schemes and financial assistance schemes for disabled students, and assists in the administration of the Government Financial Aid Scheme.

-The Psychological Counselling Unit provides the following services: (1) individual counselling for students having psychological, interpersonal, and other adjustment problems; (2) small group training in areas such as stress management, social skills and personal growth;

-(3) research on students' mental health and psychological needs.
+The Psychological Counselling Unit provides the following services: (1) individual counselling for students having psychological, interpersonal, and other adjustment problems; (2) small group training in areas such as stress management, social skills and personal growth; (3) research on students' mental health and psychological needs.